 While the majority of the course content and live class sessions are attended and completed online, students are also required to periodically attend hands-on immersion learning experiences.

 You are required to attend weekly, live online classes, and you complete coursework and assignments as your schedule allows, within specified deadlines.

 What is the program’s curriculum?

 MHA@GW delivers a curriculum designed to produce leaders who possess the values, knowledge and skills to achieve optimal delivery of health care.
 The curriculum focuses on building expertise in financial and medical fields, but also in areas such as human relations, management theory, ethics, law and critical decision making.The program includes eight 10-week learning modules, broken into four separate cohorts.
-The online classes are supplemented by four on-campus immersions and one capstone project for a total of 50 credits.
+The online classes are supplemented by four on-campus immersions and Systems Thinking and Learning project for a total of 50 credits.

 What can I expect from my courses?